BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/TokenTaxonomyAct-HR.md

           ‘‘(i) in response to the verification or collection of proposed transactions;

-          ‘‘(ii) pursuant to rules for the digital unit’s creation and supply that cannot be altered by a single person or group of per-sons under common control; or
+          ‘‘(ii) pursuant to rules for the digital unit’s creation and supply that cannot be altered by a single person or group of persons under common control; or

-          ‘‘(iii) as an initial allocation of digital units that will otherwise be created in ac-cordance with clause (i) or (ii);
+          ‘‘(iii) as an initial allocation of digital units that will otherwise be created in accordance with clause (i) or (ii);

       ‘‘(B) has a transaction history that—